Biblical meaning of houses, buildings, extensions, moving house, churches, office buildings, castles, hospitals, prisons, schools – in dreams.

 The apostle Paul describes our physical (earthly) body as a tent or house:

-For we know that if our earthly tent which is our house is torn down, we have a building from God, a house not made by hands, eternal in the heavens.
-2 Corinthians 5:1
+- Corinthians 5:1, NASB For we know that if our earthly tent which is our house is torn down, we have a building from God, a house not made by hands, eternal in the heavens.

 A family is sometimes describes as a ‘household’.
 The word translated ‘household’ in the verse below means a house or physical dwelling place.
 But we can see that it also refers to the people belonging to that household:

-Then the Lord said to Noah, “Enter the ark, you and all your household, for you alone I have seen to be righteous before Me in this generation.
-Genesis 7:1
+- Genesis 7:1, NASB Then the Lord said to Noah, “Enter the ark, you and all your household, for you alone I have seen to be righteous before Me in this generation.

-A church or Christian group, is sometimes referred to as a ‘house of God’:
+A church or Christian group, is sometimes referred to in the bible as a ‘house of God’:

-You also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer spiritual sacrifices that are acceptable to God through Jesus Christ.
-1 Peter 2:5
+- 1 Peter 2:5, NASB You also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer spiritual sacrifices that are acceptable to God through Jesus Christ.

-This imagery – of a building representing a person or group of people – can be extended to any family or organisation.
+The imagery of a building representing a person or group of people can be extended to any family or organisation.

-We will now consider some examples, to help you start to think symbolically!
+We will now consider some specific examples of buildings, to help us start to think symbolically!

 Dreaming of an actual house we have lived in is very helpful in telling us what part of our life the dream is about.